LIDA-Data-Analytics-Team/P0539/_Data Refresh/readme.md

 It will also create a date stamped log file output of the process in the same location as the batch file.

+> [!CAUTION]
-!!
-DO NOT CLOSE THE CONSOLE WINDOW DURING EXECUTION !!
+> DO NOT CLOSE THE CONSOLE WINDOW DURING EXECUTION
-This will interrupt the data migration in an uncontrolled manner, meaning data will be duplicated if the script is rerun.
-It's really not that sophisticated a script!
+> This will interrupt the data migration in an uncontrolled manner, meaning data will be duplicated if the script is rerun.
+> It's really not that sophisticated a script!

 Each table export query uses the latest [Extract_Date_ID] to identify records required for import, i.e.
 ```sql